- COMPLETE CONFIDENCE & COMFORT - The high-capacity Lily menstrual Cup allows up to 12 hours of...

 If you’re looking to have sex during your period, you should consider another product from Intimina, the Ziggy Cup.
 It’s a flat, flexible disc that sits right below your cervix.
 It’s made from the same materials as the Lily Cup, and it’s reusable.

-You can check out the Ziggy Cup for yourself over on Amazon:
+You can check it out for yourself online:

 A common question that people have is whether or not they can get Toxic Shock Syndrome from them, and is the risk higher than with tampons?